This information is intended for use by health professionals

 Correction of combined vitamin D and calcium deficiencies in the elderly; vitamin D and calcium supplementation as an adjunct to specific treatment for osteoporosis in patients where combined vitamin D and calcium deficiencies have been diagnosed or at a high risk of such deficiencies.

-One tablet twice a day (e.g. one tablet in the morning and one tablet in the evening).
+One chewable tablet twice a day (e.g. one chewable tablet in the morning and one in the evening).
 Dose reduction should be considered as necessary following the monitoring of calcium levels as indicated in section 4.4 and 4.5.

 The tablets may be chewed or sucked, they should not be swallowed whole.